awsdocs/iam-user-guide/doc_source/tutorial_managed-policies.md

 1. In the IAM console, in the navigation pane, choose **Policies**\.

-1. At the top of the policy list, in the search box, start typing **UsersReadOnlyAccesstoIAMConsole** until you can see your policy, and then check the box next to **UsersReadOnlyAccessToIAMConsole** in the list\.
+1. At the top of the policy list, in the search box, start typing **UsersReadOnlyAccesstoIAMConsole** until you can see your policy\.
+Then check the box next to **UsersReadOnlyAccessToIAMConsole** in the list\.

 1. Choose the **Policy actions** button, and then chose **Attach**\.

 1. For **Filter**, choose **Users**\.

-1. In the search box, start typing **PolicyUser** until that user is visible on the list, and then check the box next to that user in the list\.
+1. In the search box, start typing **PolicyUser** until that user is visible on the list\.
+Then check the box next to that user in the list\.

 1. Choose **Attach Policy**\.